Political News Bits of the Day

 in the 2009 economic stimulus bill actually reduced federal income taxes for tax year 2009

 for 98 percent of all working families and individuals.
-These tax cuts saved working families

 and individuals an average of $1,158 on the tax returns they will file by April 15.
 (The median